-6.1.
-GP-UCB Example: Recommending movies
+7.1.
+GP-UCB example: Recommending movies

-As an example of applying GP-UCB to exploration-exploitation problems, we will use it in an movie recommendation scenario, where the task is to recommend the best movies possible to a user with unknown preferences.
+As an example of applying Gaussian Process upper confidence bound sampling (GP-UCB) to exploration-exploitation problems, we will use it in a movie recommendation scenario, where the task is to recommend the best movies possible to a user with unknown preferences.
 This involves both learning how different features of movies influence the liking of a movie and recommending the movies that will be liked the most.
-For this application, we sampled 5141 movies from the IMDb database and recorded their features such as the year they appeared, the budget that was used to make them, their length, as well as how many people had evaluated the movie on the platform, number of facebook likes of different actors within the movie, genre of the movie, etc. As a proxy for how much the person would enjoy the movie, we used the average IMDb score, which is based on the ratings of registered users.
+For this application, we sampled 5141 movies from the IMDb database and recorded their features such as the year they appeared, the budget that was used to make them, their length, as well as how many people had evaluated the movie on the platform, number of facebook likes of different actors within the movie, genre of the movie, etc. As a proxy for how much a person would enjoy the movie, we used the average IMDb score, which is based on the ratings of registered users.
 As there were 27 features in total, we performed a Principal Component Analysis extracting 8 components that together explained more than 90% of the variance within the feature sets.
 These components were then used as an input for the optimization routine.
-We used a GP-UCB with a radial basis function kernel, set $\omega = 3$ in the UCB acquisition function, initialized the GP with 5 randomly sampled observations, and then let the algorithm pick 20 movies sequentially.
+We used a GP-UCB with a radial basis function kernel, set $\omega = 3$ in the UCB acquisition function to encourage exploration, initialized the GP with 5 randomly sampled observations, and then let the algorithm pick 20 movies sequentially.
 This procedure was repeated 50 times.
 Even though recommender systems normally try to recommend the best movie for a particular user, this approach can be seen as recommending movies to an average user.